 A hook statement for a critical essay can be a factual statement, statistics, a question, or just an opinion depending on the writer’s preference.

-Also, the brief intro of the author is provided in the introductory paragraph by the writer.
-This is to make the audience familiar with the work and his creator that will be analyzed in the essay.
+Also, the brief intro of the author is given in the introductory paragraph by the writer.
+It is to make the audience familiar with the work and its creator in the essay.